-Hiring a Sales Team that Grows Business
+Hire a Sales Team That Can Grow Your Business

-Screen for Skills that your Stars Demonstrate
+Screen for Skills That Your Stars Demonstrate

-“Most organizations have some type of profile or assessment that creates a standard relative to what’s needed to succeed,” Estis says.
-“A lot of good sales organizations are trying to validate their selection decisions with assessments that go beyond subjective interviews.”
+Most organizations have some type of profile or assessment that creates a standard relative to what’s needed to succeed, which should be trackable and measurable.
+The most successful sales organizations are trying to validate their selection decisions with assessments that go beyond subjective interviews.

 Using an assessment tool can help you create a behavioral interviewing process that screens for the traits and competencies that ensure success at your organization.
 Because innate traits are difficult, if not impossible to change, you can help ensure your new salespeople are a good fit from the start.

-Find Helpers, Not Just Closers
+Hire a Sales Team of Helpers, Not Just Closers

-When hiring salespeople, look for people who think of themselves as helpers and teachers, he says.
-“They’ll be helping customers think, execute, solve problems and approach business differently, establishing trust along the way.
-They’re still trying to make the sale, but they’re almost more like consultants or a guide for the journey.”
+When hiring salespeople, look for people who think of themselves as helpers and teachers.
+They’ll be helping customers think, execute, solve problems, and approach business differently, establishing trust along the way.
+They’re still trying to make the sale, but they’re almost more like consultants in this capacity.

-Estis says this “helping” approach should work internally as well.
-“You’ll see that the best salespeople and fast-growing organizations are doing a lot of internal collaboration with marketing or finance,” he says.
-“Salespeople are being asked to contribute to R&D and product development.
-The best salespeople are collaborators.”
+This “helping” approach should work internally as well.
+The best salespeople within fast-growing organizations are doing a lot of internal collaboration with the marketing, finance, and product teams.
+Salespeople sometimes are even asked to contribute to R&D and product development, which means the best salespeople are collaborators.

 Ask About Data Skills

-As the use of data and data analytics grows throughout organizations, look for sales candidates who can evaluate and mine data for insights.
-“Sales professionals who are excited to work with technology and data are a huge asset to your entire company, not just your sales team.
+As the use of data and analytics grows throughout organizations, look for sales candidates who can evaluate and mine data for insights.
+Sales professionals who are excited to work with technology and data are a huge asset to your entire company, not just your sales team.
 You should also keep an open mind about “old school” salespeople who have a growth mindset and are open to learning how to use these new technologies.

 Seek Digital Marketing Skills

 When setting up compensation models, stick to the tried-and-true.
-“Salespeople are more committed when they have some kind of incentive or variable-based compensation.
+Salespeople are more committed when they have some kind of incentive or variable-based compensation.
 However, you also want to avoid caps on commissions, which have been shown to hurt sales.